nicksstapleton/blog/_posts/2026-02-03-logos-buyers-guide.md

 Seminary can be a financially tight time, and investing in Logos may seem like a stretch.
 But trust me—it’s worth it.
 Why not buy your textbooks in Logos and keep all your class notes in the software for easy reference for years to come?
 The right resources now can save you time and energy later, especially as you move into ministry and deeper Bible study.
 Plus, you'll develop proficiency with the software that will serve you throughout your ministry.

-### Seminary Student Subscription Recommendation and Discount
+### Seminary Student Subscription and Library Recommendation

-For students, I suggest the libraries mentioned about and the **[Logos Max](https://logos.sjv.io/stapleton)** subscription.
+For students, I suggest the libraries mentioned about and the  🧑‍🎓 **[Logos Max](https://logos.sjv.io/stapleton)** subscription.
 The [Logos Max](https://logos.sjv.io/stapleton) subscription will empower your academic writing and provide advanced original language tools.

 If you're a seminary student, don’t forget to sign up for the [Logos Academic Discount](https://logos.sjv.io/eKOJPj)!
 This will get you 30% off of base packages and up to 50% off of essential academic resources.